csswizardry/csswizardry.github.com/_posts/2012-03-13-hacker-news-rebuttal.md

 wordpress_id: 3523
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- Front-end architecture
-- GitHub
-- Hacker News
+  - Code Quality
-- OOCSS
+  - Social Media
 ---

 Yesterday [I decided to post on Hacker News something I’ve recently been working on for both myself and Sky](http://news.ycombinator.com/item?id=3693610).
 That something was a list of [guidelines as to how best write CSS for manageable and maintainable projects](https://github.com/csswizardry/CSS-Guidelines/blob/master/CSS%20Guidelines.md).